-Then on the other hand there is great benefit to being on the road with my Dougie.
+Then, on the other hand, there is a great benefit to being on the road with my Dougie.
 Much together time that I would so miss while he is away.
 Reading and chatting and praying together, sleeping together (a great benefit!) and eating meals together.

 We've been going through a series in our small group at church called Pleasing God by R.C.
 Sproul.
 It has had me pondering and praying much in my mundane moments of every day (which are many!) of my motivation to please God.

 The Lord used my husband and my great love for him to get a better grasp on why I desire to please the Lord.
 It seemed so simple to me – because I love Him.

 I desire to please God with my life and my actions and desires out of my great love for Him.

 Taking a Look at God's Word on Pleasing our Neighbor:

 Let each of us please his neighbor for his good, to build him up.